EOX-A/d3.TimeSlider/Readme.md

    The parameters are used for the `recordFilter` and to display the tooltip on the mouseover: either the `id` or `name` properties are used when available.
+ - `cacheRecords`: Use an internal cache to only request intervals that have not been requested before.
+ - `cacheIdField`: Field to check the equality of records.
+This is necessary when two intervals of records need to be merged.
+When not set, then the time stamps of the records are used.

 ## Public API